 An example of an individual player prop you might see you might see:

 How many touchdowns will Trevor Lawrence throw this game?

 If you bet “Over”, you are putting your money on Lawrence tossing five or more touchdowns in that particular game.
 If he does, you win your wager.
 If he throws three or less, you lose your bet.

 Sometimes there is a possibility of a push (money back), if the player’s results land exactly on the number.
 If you bet the over or under 4 above, but Lawrence ends up throwing exactly four touchdowns, you would push your wager.

-Another thing to make sure you look into and keep track of when it comes to prop bets is the elevated juice.
+Another thing to make sure you look into and keep track of when it comes to college football props bets is the elevated juice.
 Looking at the Lawrence example again, you will see the Over comes with an added juice of -130.
 What that means is that you would need to risk $130 to win $100.
 On the flip side, if you wagered on the money, you would need to risk $100 to win a $100.
 Every dollar counts in the long-run, so this is something to be more mindful of when betting these types of wagers.